May 22, 2020, 11:13:19 AM CDT Dec 15, 2020, 3:03:08 PM CST

 Father checking child's temperature Father checking child's temperature

-What is multisystem inflammatory syndrome in children with COVID-19?
+What is multisystem inflammatory syndrome in children who've had COVID-19?

 • Brain